 Hubbie however is a little better…

-We loved the rack of old fashioned tennis and badminton rackets in the lobby hallway, to be used on the tennis court tucked away down in the gardens.
+We loved the rack of old fashioned tennis and badminton rackets in the lobby hallway, to be used on the courts tucked away down in the gardens.
 It really was like we’d stepped back in time to the England of 50 years ago.

 Yes, it is rather old fashioned inside this luxury tea estate hotel.
 But that’s the whole point!
 There aren’t many places left where you can have a similar experience to travellers in the 50s and 60s.
 I loved the fact that this was precisely the sort of décor my grandparents would have enjoyed when they were stationed in Sri Lanka during World War II.
 It is because of them that we decided to visit the island in the first place, to see where they first met, and in essence, where the story of my family began.